act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 ## Expectation 1

-For the test target there exists a [mechanism][] that might be used to:
+For the test target there exists a [mechanism][] to achieve one of the following objectives:

+- pause and resume the change of the [visible text content][]; or
-- pause, stop or hide the change of the [visible text content][]; or
+- stop the change of the [visible text content][]; or
+- hide the content that changes; or
 - alter the frequency of the changes of the [visible text content][].

-**Note**: If there is more than one test target, a single [mechanism][] may be used to pause, stop, hide or alter the frequency for all test targets.
+**Note**: If there is more than one test target, a single [mechanism][] to pause, stop, hide or alter the frequency for all test targets is sufficient.

 ## Assumptions